 Stomach aches and diarrhea are usually associated with our nutrition.
 However, seemingly innocent problems can lead to serious health complications, so it is important that we recognize them.
-Many people suffer from heartburn, reflux and other issues of the stomach.
+Many people suffer from heartburn, reflux, and other stomach issues.
 I have some home remedies for upset stomach and diarrhea that could help you.

-Next teas are herbal teas and can help you to stop stomach aches and diarrhea.
-They have active ingredients that help the stomach to function normally.
+Next herbal teas can help you to stop stomach aches and diarrhea.
+They have active ingredients that help the stomach to function normally again.
 Which are they?

 Licorice is used as a natural remedy for coughing and mucus excretion.
 It destroys infectious calls, stimulates the functioning of the salivary glands and strengthens the secretion of digestive juices.